writeprac/writeprac/_posts/2019-05-20-AppsForProductivity.md

 ## Productivity

-   You get home from school/work, an assignment due the next day.
+   You get home from school/work, having received an assignment due the next day.
 Deciding to be productive, you begin working on it right away.
 Five minutes in, your work slows and you consider taking a short break.
    *I'll just check my instagram, it'll take max.
 5 minutes* you think to yourself as you open the app.
 You scroll down your feed and check the explore page, enjoying yourself.
 "Five minutes later", you check the time---30 minutes have passed.
    *Oh no!* you think to yourself, *how did this happen?*.